 Please consider your request responsibly before submitting it.
-We will respond as soon as we can.
-Generally, this will be within one month from when we receive your request but, if the request is going to take longer to deal with, we will come back to you and let you know.
+We will generally respond within one month from when we receive your request but, if the request will take longer to deal with, we will come back to you and let you know.

-If you have any questions, comments and requests regarding this Policy, please get in touch with us:
+If you have any questions, comments or requests regarding this Policy, please get in touch with us:

 iPLATO Healthcare Ltd